Who needs a Contractor License Surety Bond?

 Pricing for this type of bond varies and is based on a number of different factors including the personal credit of the applicant, the state or local authority requiring the bond, bond amount and term length.
 Applicants with strong credit can expect to pay 1% – 3% of the total bond amount annually.

-Pacific Surety offers industry low rates and can obtain approvals for almost all credit situations.
+Pacific Surety offers industry low rates on contractor bonds and can obtain approvals for almost all credit situations.
 Once our simple application has been completed, we can have pricing to you within hours.
 If you have any specific questions, please contact our knowledgeable underwriting staff.